Adult Stem Cells | Aspen Integrative Medicine

 Adult Stem Cells for Chronic Pain Live Webinar

-Dr. Hughes explains chronic pain, the various types of stem cells, and which stem cells are best for specific issues.
+Dr. Hughes explains chronic pain, the various types of stem cells, and which stem cells are best for specific issues, while also highlighting the advancements in regenerative medicine that enhance healing and recovery.

 Basically a “blank” cell, an adult stem cell is capable of becoming another cell type in the body, such as a skin cell, a muscle cell, or a nerve cell.
 Adult stem cell therapy can be administered to help replace or even heal damaged tissues and cells, serving as a built-in repair system for the human body and replenishing other cells.